 Hexo NexT Theme Supports Custom CDN Service Providers

-This blog utilizes the Hexo framework and NexT theme.
-By default, it relies on JSDelivr as the CDN service provider for JS and CSS resources.
-Due to the aforementioned reasons, there was a necessity to transition to a mainland CDN.
-As of now, NexT theme only supports ‘local | jsdelivr | unpkg | cdnjs’.
-Unfortunately, apart from ‘local’, the others are unable to support mainland acceleration.
-Therefore, prior to NexT’s support in a future update, some minor adjustments were made to facilitate the transition to CDN service providers.
+This blog uses the Hexo framework and NexT theme, with JSDelivr as the default CDN service provider for JS and CSS resources.
+Due to the aforementioned reasons, there’s a need to switch to a mainland CDN.
+NexT theme currently supports only local | jsdelivr | unpkg | cdnjs.
+Unfortunately, except for local, none of the others support mainland acceleration.
+Before NexT theme supports it in a new version, some minor modifications were made to support switching CDN service providers.

 vendors: